The simple bullet journal setup guide for your weekly spreads.

 It’s the reason that I split my bullet journal weekly layout into detailed sections and summarized sections in the long run.

 Make sure that every Friday or Saturday to write down your summaries of the week so you can look back at them while you’re doing your monthly review.
 It saves you time, energy, and organizes your information.
-(If you don’t know what the monthly review is, it’s seriously one of my favorite monthly bullet journal spreads.
-Read all about them here!)

 While I separate the build of the monthly and weekly layouts in the book, it’s important to remember that your weekly spreads are still built into the monthly layout as a whole.
 Each type of layout works with other layouts to form one cohesive planner that meets all needs.